SanderMertens/flecs/docs/Relations.md

 LocatedIn.add(flecs::Transitive);
 ```

-When now querying for `(LocatedIn, USA)`, the query will follow the `LocatedIn` relationship and return both `NewYork` and `Manhattan`.
+When now querying for `(LocatedIn, USA)`, the query will follow the `LocatedIn` relation and return both `NewYork` and `Manhattan`.
 For more details on how queries use transitivity, see the section in the query manual on transitivity: [Query transitivity](Queries.md#Transitivity).

 ## Relation performance
 A relation that does not have any data has the same performance as a regular tag.
 A relation that does have data has the same performance as a component.